 What is the Change with the New Charitable Donation Deduction?

-With the new “universal deduction” for 2020 and 2021, the change is that charitable cash donations that qualify for the deduction are in addition to the standard deduction instead of only being eligible to be claimed as a deduction if you itemize.
+With the new “universal deduction” for 2021, the change is that charitable cash donations that qualify for the deduction are in addition to the standard deduction instead of only being eligible to be claimed as a deduction if you itemize.

 What is the Timeframe for the New Universal Tax Deduction?